Elizabeth Povinelli: Films with Karrabing

 Povinelli is one of the founding members of the Karrabing Film Collective.
 They have made eight major films including Karrabing, Low Tide Turning, which were selected for the 2012 Berlin International Film Festival, Shorts Competition,When the Dogs Talked, and Windjarrameru, The Stealing C*nt$ which premiered at the 2015 Melbourne International Film Festival.
 Povinelli and the Karrabing Indigenous Corporation received the MIFF 2015 Cinema Nova Award for Best Short Fiction Film for When the Dogs Talked.
 The Karrabing Film Collective received the 2015 Visible Award.
 Their corpus of work received the Eye Prize from the Eye Filmmuseum, Amesterdam in 2021.

 Individual Films & Art Works

-Povinelli's individual artworks have been show in a number of galleries including Prometeo Gallery, Milan, ar/ge gallery, Bolzano, the Biennale Gherdëina, and MADRE, Naples.
+Povinelli's individual artworks have been shown in a number of galleries including Prometeo Gallery, Milan, ar/ge gallery, Bolzano, the Biennale Gherdëina, and MADRE, Naples.
 Her film, The Inheritance, made with Thomas Bartlett, premiered with Taxispalais, Innsbruck.
 A series of her drawings reimagining prehistory as a series of colonial sedimentations was part of the reopening of the Museo delle Civiltà, Rome, in 2022.

 Povinelli also appeared in the documentary film Apparition of the Eternal Church (2006), directed by Paul Festa, about the French composer Olivier Messiaen's organ work.